 How Stiff And Tight Muscles Result In Back Pain

 When we sit for too long in an unfavorable posture, go without exercise, or lift heavy things frequently, it causes inappropriate mechanical stress on the muscles in our back.
 As the pressure increases, we begin to feel “tightening” or “stiff” sensations in particular areas around our back.

 This is because the contractions in that unfavorable position tend to make the muscles around particular areas rigid.
 Slowly, the pain becomes a reality, and in no time, unbearable.

 If left untreated, we unconsciously develop a posture that provides some sort of help to the pain.
 Because the posture is still wrong, it merely increases the symptoms and shortens the tendons in our back in the long run.

 Therefore, the moment you begin feeling signs of stiffness or that “tightness” in your back, you must deal with the pain immediately.

 How To Prevent Back pain?

 Because back pain is caused by the habits we form, we must undo them.
 Here are some significant lifestyle changes to make.

-Extra pounds can increase pressure on our midsection, which alters our center of gravity and may lead to back pain.
+Extra pounds can increase pressure on our midsection, which alters our center of gravity and may lead to pain in the back.
 If you are already over the line, lose some weight and fill up with more protein, fruits, and vegetables to improve your muscle strength.

-Small movements such as slouching, slumping can cause back pain.
+Small movements such as slouching, slumping can make your back hurt.
 Therefore, you need to maintain good posture when standing or sitting.
 Avoid lifting heavy objects on your own.
 If you must, allow your legs to do most of the work while maintaining a straight back, without twisting.